-3.8 Hazardous Materials/Waste
+3.9 Hazardous Materials/Waste

 MCBQ is located in three counties.
-According to the United States EPA's Map of Radon Zones, Stafford County is located in Zone 1 and Prince William and Fauquier Counties are located in Zone 2.
-Zone 1 counties have a predicted average radon screening level greater than 4 picocuries per liter (pCi/L), and Zone 2 counties have a predicted average radon screening level between 2 and 4 pCi/L. Historic data and geologic conditions indicate there is a high risk of radon being present in buildings at MCBQ above the action level of 4 pCi/L.
+According to the United States EPA's Map of Radon Zones, Stafford County is located in Zone 1, and Prince William and Fauquier Counties are located in Zone 2.
+Zone 1 counties have a predicted average radon screening level greater than 4 picocuries per liter (pCi/L), and Zone 2 counties have a predicted average radon screening level between 2 and 4 pCi/L.

 Many portions of MCBQ consist of historic munitions impact sites.
-The proposed action locations are within a non-duded impact area.
+The proposed action location is within the non-duded impact area.
 However, excavation activities may expose lead or other munitions constituents during excavating activities.

-3.9 Solid Waste
+3.10 Solid Waste

-Reports of waste generated (including recycling) including material type (construction debris, concrete, scrap metal, used oil, etc.), tons, disposal destination, and disposal cost shall be reported on the attached Waste Management Plan and submitted to the NREA Branch within 30 days of the close of the project, and no later than October 15 of the respective calendar year to be included in annual report submissions.
+Reports of waste generated (including recycling) including material type (construction/demolition debris, concrete, scrap metal, used oil, etc.), tons, disposal destination, and disposal cost shall be reported on the Waste Management Plan in Appendix E, and submitted to the NREA Branch within 30 days of the close of the project, and no later than October 15 of the respective calendar year to be included in annual report submissions.